o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 ### sig-operations

+No callouts for this release.

 ### sig-platform

 - Updated Python from version 3.7.12 to 3.10.5.
 This extends the time-range of Python support and security updates to 2026.
 In addition, Python Enhancement Proposals [(PEP) 619](https://peps.python.org/pep-0619/) brings in many language and performance improvements over Python 3.7.
 See [RFC: Python Upgrade to 3.10](https://github.com/o3de/sig-platform/issues/54) for further details.

 ### sig-security

+No callouts for this release.

 ### sig-simulation